screwdriver-cd/guide/docs/user-guide/commands.md

 maintainer: foo@bar.com # Maintainer of the command
 format: binary # Format the command is in (binary, habitat)
 binary:
-    file: ./foobar.sh # Path to script or binary file from sd-command.yaml file or absolute path to it.
+    file: ./foobar.sh # Relative path to script or binary file from sd-command.yaml file or absolute path to it.
 ```

 Remote Habitat example: